onideen/UbiNomadLib/README.md

 ## Implement in your application

-To have nice setup for a UbiNomad application, this section will go through the steps to set it up.
+To have clean setup for a UbiNomad application, this section will go through the steps to set it up.

 1. Import an existing Android application
 2. Select root directory: *UbiNomadLib*/samples